Global disk model for galaxies NGC 1365, NGC 6946, NGC 7793, UGC 6446: MOTIVATION FOR THE USE OF A GLOBAL DISC MODEL

-As we have seen above, the case for dark matter inside galaxies is very weak and the amount of ascertained mass of dark matter is strongly model-dependent.
-It should be stressed that the models are constructed in the same framework of Newtonian gravitation.
-There is increasing number of papers where more and more complex models are considered compared with previous simple models of galaxies.
-They account for the observed rotation of internal regions of flattened galaxies without dark matter, and some of them, based on maximal disk hypothesis, account for global rotation also without dark matter.
-The use of models with extended disk finds additional support from the fact that dark haloes may be very flattened rather than spherical.
-For flattened systems, however, gravitation gets more complicated and new effects difficult to tackle with, such as influence of external masses on internal orbits, must be taken into account and which would be absent if external masses were distributed spherically symmetric.
-Also stellar mass-to-light ratio need not be constant.
-Assuming otherwise, galaxy mass models become very stiff leading, for example, to disk-halo conspiracy.
+As we have seen above, the amount of ascertained mass of dark matter is strongly model-dependent.
+An increasing number of papers are considering more and more complex models, compared with previous simple models of galaxies.
+They account for the observed rotation of internal regions of flattened galaxies without dark matter, and some of them, based on the maximal disc hypothesis, account for global rotation without dark matter.
+The use of models with an extended disc finds additional support from the fact that dark haloes may be very flattened rather than spherical.
+For flattened systems, however, gravitation becomes more complicated, and new effects that are difficult to tackle, such as the influence of external masses on internal orbits, must be taken into account that would be absent if external masses were distributed spherically symmetrically.
+Furthermore, stellar mass-to-light ratios need not be constant.
+Assuming the ratio is constant, various correlation effects between free parameters in a galaxy model may arise, such as disc--halo conspiracy, which makes rendering unique galaxy decomposition into subcomponents difficult.
 As we saw, this also leads to discrepancies between predictions.

-As concerns the presence of dark matter in spiral galaxies, we therefore prefer a more cautious approach than just to assume the presence of the (unobserved) dark matter halo from the beginning.
-We propose to admit dark matter, only if models that composed of baryonic matter distributed in a flattened disk (of stars and gas) and of more spherical bulge and stellar halo, fail to properly account for the dynamics of the disk measured through rotation curves.
-Such an approach, we believe, could significantly reduce the undesirable model--dependence of the amount of CDM in spiral galaxies \citep{bib:jalocha_ApJ,bib:bratek_MNRAS}.
+Concerning the presence of dark matter in spiral galaxies, we therefore prefer a more cautious approach than just to assume the presence of a (unobserved) dark matter halo from the beginning.
+We propose to admit dark matter only if models composed of baryonic matter distributed in a flattened disc (of stars and gas), in the spherical bulge and in the stellar halo, fail to account properly for the dynamics of the disc measured through rotation curves.
+Such an approach could, we believe, significantly reduce the undesirable model dependence of the amount of cold dark matter in spiral galaxies \citep{bib:jalocha_ApJ,bib:bratek_MNRAS}.